chrisnoonan98675/site/xl-deploy/concept/introduction-to-the-xl-deploy-database-plugin.markdown

 	COMMIT;

 **Note:** The syntax for including the dependent scripts varies between databases.
 For example, Microsoft SQL databases use `include <script file name>`.

+### Updating dependencies

+Because XL Deploy cannot interpret the content of an SQL script, it cannot detect when a dependent script has been modified between versions.
+If you modify a dependent script and you want XL Deploy to execute it when you [update a deployed application](/xl-deploy/how-to/update-a-deployed-application.html), you must also modify the script that calls it.

+Using the example above, assume that `create_admin_users.sql` has been modified in a new version of the application.
+For XL Deploy to to execute `create_admin_users.sql` again, `02-CreateUser.sql` must also be modified.

 ## SQL client